Geordie Greep

-Geordie Wade Greep (/ˈdʒɔːrdi ˈɡriːp/ JOR-dee-_-GREEP; born 20 August 1999) is an English musician.
-From 2017 to 2024, he was the frontman and lead guitarist of the rock band Black Midi, part of British rock music's Windmill scene.
+Geordie Wade Greep (/ˈdʒɔːrdi ˈɡriːp/ JOR-dee-_-GREEP; born 20 August 1999) is an English musician, and singer.
+From 2017 to 2024, he was the frontman and lead guitarist of the British rock band Black Midi, part of British rock music's Windmill scene.

 While attending the BRIT School, he met Matt Kwasniewski-Kelvin, Cameron Picton, and Morgan Simpson; together they went on to form Black Midi.
 The group began performing live at Brixton pub The Windmill, the only venue to reply to Greep's emails requesting gigs.
 After signing with Rough Trade Records in 2019, the band enjoyed critical acclaim with their three studio albums, Schlagenheim, Cavalcade, and Hellfire.
-Following the hiatus of Black Midi, Greep began a solo career and released his debut studio album, The New Sound via Rough Trade Records on 4 October 2024.
+With Black Midi going on hiatus, Greep began a solo career and released his debut studio album, The New Sound via Rough Trade Records on 4 October 2024.

-Greep is noted for his unique singing voice, partly due to his accent, which has been described as "geographically unclassifiable".
-He often writes dramatic narratives in his songs, many of which are centered on specific characters, as seen in the Black Midi song "John L", for example.
+Greep is noted for his unique singing voice, partly due to his accent, which The Guardian described as "geographically unclassifiable".
+He often writes dramatic narratives in his songs, many of which are centered on specific characters, such as in the Black Midi song "John L".

 Early life

 Geordie Wade Greep was born on 20 August 1999 and raised in Walthamstow, London.
-He has considered his upbringing in the town beneficial, citing its cultural diversity as "brilliant for a young person".
-He has credited his father with helping him developing a taste for music in his youth, teaching him that "there are [sic] good and bad music, and there are no boundaries between genres".
-His mother worked at a salsa club during his childhood, which resulted in him developing a distaste for the genre; however, upon revisiting salsa music as an adult, he acquired a newfound appreciation for it.
-He listened to his father's record collection of progressive rock, classical music, and country and was also interested in the "whiz-bang impact" of cartoon scores.
+There he attended Frederick Bremer School, and has considered his upbringing in the town beneficial, citing its cultural diversity as "brilliant for a young person".
+He has credited his father with helping him develop a taste for music in his youth, teaching him that "there are [sic] good and bad music, and there are no boundaries between genres".
+He would frequently listen to his father's record collection of progressive rock, classical music, and country and was also interested in the "whiz-bang impact" of cartoon scores.

 Greep first took interest in the guitar when he was given the video game Guitar Hero for his seventh birthday.
 He grew fond of the music featured in the game, in particular "Take Me Out" by Franz Ferdinand.
 Greep later received an electric guitar for his eighth birthday.
-Around this time, his father would lend him CDs of Black Sabbath and Led Zeppelin from his own personal collection, as well as those of progressive rock bands such as Pink Floyd, Genesis, and King Crimson and jazz musicians such as Miles Davis.
+Around this time, his father would lend him CDs of Black Sabbath and Led Zeppelin, and progressive rock bands such as Pink Floyd, Genesis, and King Crimson and jazz musicians such as Miles Davis.

 His first experiences of playing live music came at around age 11, when he began playing gospel music in churches, despite the fact he did not have a religious upbringing.
 The performances had a profound effect on his musical development, bringing him experiences of improvising while playing, a practice that he has stated is lacking in the education of secular white musicians.